Cyrlyo/Data_Lake/README.md

 ## Preface

 This is a course project, this repository is not intended to be kept up to date.
-Problems can be fixed and improvements can be made but it doesn't matter because the moment this project was made public it was made public.
+Problems can be fixed and improvements can be made but it doesn't matter because the moment this project was made public it was finished.

 Minimum config: 16 Go of RAM